 You may also need to do some acoustic treatment to your practice room.
 Practising in a room with a huge amount of echo may make your playing sound louder.
 However, you will not be able to listen to every detail of your tone production.
 As a result, you may not hear your weaknesses, and it will shock you when you perform at venues with little reverberation.

 You do not need to spend a lot to set up a practice studio.
 Fabrics, cushions and furniture can help to absorb sound.
-Do consider the level of comfort of the room with ventilation, temperature and lighting.
+Do consider the level of comfort in the room with ventilation, temperature and lighting.
 If practising at home is not conducive, consider practice studios in your area although they may add to your music learning expenses.

 I would not recommend buying acoustic musical instruments online unless you really know what you are doing.
 There are so many factors to consider when buying online: whether the instrument works, where to set it up, whether the shipment will be done properly or whether you can return the instrument if you do not like it.
 It is best to leave these troubles to the professionals because buying the wrong instrument will cost you.
 On the other hand, for digital or electronic instruments, you may get better deals online but ensure that you make an informed purchase.

 You must also be willing to spend to get the best instrument you could afford.
 In music, you get what you pay for.
 Find out how much the average price of a particular instrument is for intermediate players.
 The beginner’s instrument should not cost significantly lower than the step-up model.
 When the instrument is priced too low, it is likely that corners have been cut to reduce the cost.
-As such, it is better to save your money to get a high quality instrument than to choose the cheapest item – and you will also help to save the environment.
+As such, it is better to save your money to get a high-quality instrument than to choose the cheapest item – and you will also help to save the environment.

 Sometimes, you can get better deals with used instruments.
 Musicians tend to upgrade their instruments from time to time.
 You can get instruments that are still in great condition at unbeatable value.
-Some of them may require light servicing and replacement of accessories; some may need a major restoration.
+Some of them may require light servicing and replacement of accessories, some may need a major restoration.
 Therefore, it is advisable to get professional advice if you wish to purchase a used instrument.

 On another note, do some research on the commonly used accessories and supplies to accompany your instrument.
 You may need a music stand, tuner and a metronome.
 Also bear in mind that musical instruments require maintenance over time.
 It helps if you know where to get your music supplies and where to service your instrument.